Some green shield bugs feed on specific plants, such as tomatoes, peaches, and apples, which can make them pests.

 6. Insecticidal Soap

-This is a special kind of soap that is safe for plants but not for bugs.
-When you spray it on green shield bugs, it can kill them.
+This product is a special kind of soap that is safe for plants but not for bugs.
+Spraying it on green shield bugs can kill them.

-You can make your own insecticidal soap by mixing a little bit of dish soap with water.
-Spray it on the bugs and watch them drown!
-The soapy water will clog their breathing holes.
+You can also make insecticidal soap by mixing dish soap with water.
+Spray it on the bugs and watch them drown—the soapy water will clog their breathing holes.

 7. Crop Rotation